Emergency Broadcast System: Conclusion

+Variations

-These variations were heard in different parts of the country throughout the years depending on FCC regulations at the time, local preferences, and whether the specific station performing the test was a primary EBS station or not.
+Variations of the test script were heard in different parts of the country throughout the years depending on FCC regulations at the time, local preferences, and whether the specific station performing the test was a primary EBS station or not.
 The announcement text was mandated by the FCC.
 Stations had the option of either reading the test script live, or using recorded versions.
 WHEN radio in Syracuse, New York and WGR radio in Buffalo, New York both had a sung version of the most common script.
 There was also a version done by Los Angeles-based Cheap Radio Thrills, as well as another by the comedy team of Bob and Ray.
 The FCC declared it illegal to sing the test message, or read it as a joke.
 However, it was acceptable to read it in another language (for example, French or Spanish), if a station broadcast in a language other than English, as was done on KWEX-TV in San Antonio, Texas.
 Copies of the warning message script had a note saying that it was acceptable to broadcast in any other language, so long as it was broadcast in English as well.

 Additionally, for a time during the 1980s, WFSB in Hartford, Connecticut had a woman appearing onscreen to deliver the opening and closing test announcements by using sign language (for the deaf people across the Hartford television market), accompanied by a male announcer reading both announcements as they were displayed on screen.
+During the same time, KTVT in Dallas, Texas had a variant that encouraged viewers to pass along test information to any friends and neighbors who were hard of seeing or hearing at the end of the closing test announcement.

-Purpose of the test and cultural impact
+Purpose and cultural impact

-The purpose of the test was to allow the FCC and broadcasters to verify that EBS tone transmitters and decoders were functioning properly.
-In addition to the weekly test, test activations of the entire system were conducted periodically for many years.
-These tests showed that about 80% of broadcast outlets nationwide would carry emergency programming within a period of five minutes when the system was activated.
+The purpose of the tests was to allow the FCC and broadcasters to verify that EBS tone transmitters and decoders were functioning properly.
+In addition to the weekly tests, test activations of the entire system were conducted periodically for many years.
+These tests showed that about 80% of broadcast outlets nationwide would carry emergency programming within a period of five minutes if it had ever become necessary to activate the EBS at the national level.

-The weekly broadcasts of the EBS attention signal and test script made it a significant part of the American cultural fabric of its time, and became the subject of a great number of jokes and skits, such as the sung versions of the test script in the late 1970s.
+The weekly broadcasts of the EBS attention signal and test scripts made it a significant part of the American cultural fabric of its time, and became the subject of a great number of jokes and skits, such as the sung versions of the announcement in the mid-1970s.
 In addition, many people have testified to being frightened by the test patterns and attention signal as children, and even more so by actual emergencies.

 Criticism

-Although intended for the President to communicate with the American people in the event of a national emergency, many critics questioned whether the EBS would work in an actual emergency scenario.
+Although intended for the president to communicate with the American people in the event of a national emergency, many critics questioned whether the EBS would work in an actual emergency scenario.
 Curt Beckmann of WCCO-AM expressed his doubts about the system's effectiveness in a 1984 interview: